 As discussed in Note 1, on March 8, 2023 the Company entered into the Purchase Agreement with Seller, Mimosa, and Buyer, pursuant to which the Seller will sell all of the issued and outstanding shares of common stock of Mimosa to Buyer for an aggregate purchase price of approximately \$60,000,000 in cash (subject to customary adjustments) on the terms and subject to the conditions set forth in the Purchase Agreement (the "Transaction").
 The Purchase Agreement contains customary representations, warranties and covenants by the parties subject to specified exceptions and qualifications.
-Each party's obligations to consummate the Transaction pursuant to the Purchase Agreement are subject to customary closing conditions as set out in the Mimosa Purchase Agreement, including, among others, approval of the Transaction by the Committee on Foreign Investment in the United States, approval of the Transaction by the States and the approval of the Competition Authority of the Republic of Turkey, and the closing is anticipated to occur in August 2023.
+Each party's obligations to consummate the Transaction pursuant to the Purchase Agreement are subject to customary closing conditions as set out in the Mimosa Purchase Agreement, including, among others, approval of the Transaction by the Committee on Foreign Investment in the United States and the approval of the Competition Authority of the Republic of Turkey, and approval of the Republic of Turkey have been received, and the closing is anticipated to occur in August 2023.